Florence man sentenced to serve 10 years in prison for child rape case

 A Florence man pleaded guilty to charges of rape and incest in Missoula County District Court Sept.
 2, in exchange for a 50-year sentence with 40 years suspended.
-Daniel Dodson, 32, was arrested in April on charges of sexual assault and incest involving two girls, ages 9 and 12 at the time.
+Daniel Dodson, 32, was arrested in April on charges of sexual assault and incest involving two girls, ages 9 and 12.

 click to enlarge